-Since it first introduced the X-series of cameras, Fujifilm has enjoyed a great deal of success with those devices.
+Since it first introduced the X-series of cameras, Fujifilm has enjoyed tremendous success with those devices.
 In particular, the X-Pro line of rangefinder-style cameras and the X-T lines of DSLR-style cameras are fan favorites.
-However, the X-T20 is the model within the X-series that has become the company’s best-selling product to this point.
+However, the Fujifilm X-T20 model within the X-series has become the company’s best-selling product.

-After the release of the X-T3, it was clear that an upgrade to the X-T20 would not be too far off.
-The X-T20 inherited important features from the more advanced X-T2 and offered them at a price that was far more appealing.
+After the release of the Fujifilm X-T3, it was clear that an upgrade to the X-T20 would not be too far off.
+This is because the X-T20 inherited essential features from the more advanced Fujifilm X-T2 and offered them at a far more attractive price.
 It is not difficult to understand why this was the case.

-As was the case in the past, the X-T30 takes the most desirable characteristics of the X-T3 and places them in a body that is more compact, lighter, and more affordably priced.
+As was the case in the past, the X-T30 takes the most desirable characteristics of the Fujifilm X-T3 and places them in a more compact, lighter, and more affordably priced body.
 Fujifilm has retained enough additional within the X-T3 to warrant supplying both cameras.
 Still, the possibility of having so much of that camera inside a cheaper and more practical body makes it the clear superior choice.
 Fujifilm has kept enough extra inside the X-T3 to support offering both cameras.

 Fujifilm X-T30 Features

-The APS-C-sized 26.1-megapixel X-Trans CMOS 4 sensor that is utilized by the X-T30 is the same one that is utilized by the X-T3, and this sensor has been developed with a backlit architecture to assist it in capturing light as efficiently as possible.
+The APS-C-sized 26.1-megapixel X-Trans CMOS 4 sensor utilized by the Fujifilm X-T30 is the same one used by the X-T3.
+This sensor has been developed with a backlit architecture to assist it in capturing light as efficiently as possible.